This guide is intended to provide instructions on how to interact with and use the VALD External HumanTrak API.

 Example response

-This is an example response one would receive if retrieving data for a Squat Test through the HumanTrak API.
+This is an example response for retrieving data for a Squat Test through the HumanTrak API.

 {